MiyuHmt/cheatsheet/javascript.md

 const {name, age, city} = user;
 ```

-To give an different name to the variable and the parameter:
+To give a different name to the variable and the parameter:
 ```javascript
 user = {
   name: "Marine",